 St. Pete’s biggest – and most pedestrian friendly – Halloween celebration is coming back for October 2022.
-Halloween On Central will shut down the streets on Sunday, October 30 from 12-5 pm, closing off nearly two miles of Central Avenue for Halloween fun, food, shopping, art, performances, and much more.
+Halloween On Central will shut down the streets this Sunday, October 30, from 12-5 pm, closing off nearly two miles of Central Avenue for Halloween fun, food, shopping, art, performances, and much more.

-Organizers made the news official this week after teasing the announcement in early August.
-The second annual event will close off Central Avenue from 9th Street to 31st Street, filling the corridor with a pedestrian-friendly Halloween paradise.
-Halloween On Central is presented by the SunRunner, in partnership with the Grand Central District, EDGE District, St. Pete Pride, the City of St. Pete, Come OUT St. Pete, and the Pinellas Suncoast Transit Authority (PSTA).
+The second annual event will close off Central Avenue to cars from 9th Street to 31st Street, filling the corridor with a pedestrian-friendly Halloween paradise.
+Halloween On Central is presented by the SunRunner (which has three stops each on 1st Avenues North and South along the festival route), in partnership with the Grand Central District, EDGE District, St. Pete Pride, the City of St. Pete, Come OUT St. Pete, and the Pinellas Suncoast Transit Authority (PSTA).

 Halloween On Central is a massive showcase of all things St. Pete, as the streets and sidewalks fill with food trucks, artists, local makers and vendors, and neighborhood bars, restaurants and shops showcasing their wares.
 There are also live performances, dog and family-friendly activities, and of course, plenty of candy.

 This year’s iteration features even more fun than its inaugural version, as organizers shared the list of activities to expect.
 In addition to all the strolling performers, there will be live music, food truck hubs, event-wide trick or treating candy hubs, costume contests, wiener dog races, haunted houses, mummy dancers, a flash mob, and many more family-friendly and childrens’ activities.
 Guests are encouraged to use the SunRunner to attend, as parking in the area will be limited with so much of the street blocked to cars.